-Do not rely upon sanctions to bring about reduced reoffending?
+Do not rely upon sanctions to bring about reduced reoffending.

-What is Introduce Human Service.
+What is Introduce Human Service?

-Rick can be accurately assessed by employing structured and validated assessment instruments and the intensity of the intervention should be matched to the assessed level of risk.
+Risk can be accurately assessed by employing structured and validated assessment instruments and the intensity of the intervention should be matched to the assessed level of risk.

-What is Risk as A probability?
+What is risk as a probability?

 This theory acknowledges that there are many pathways to crime for our clients and that there are central factors that are highly correlated with offending.
-What theory am i?

-What is Meta-analysis.
+What is meta-analysis?

 1. Must be of maximum intensity